hoffi21/elk_howto_pi/doku_elk_suricata.md

     java -version

+Maybe you have to reboot your system.
 If everything went fine, there is an output with your java version.

 Set the HOME_DIR for Java:

     nano /etc/environment